 - 2Engines, performance and drive - currently readingImproved efficiency and refinement is where Mercedes has made big strides with the E-Class

-- 4Interior, design and technologyHigh quality cabin, plenty of practicality and lots of tech make the new Merc E-Class easy to travel in
+- 4Interior, design and technologyA high-quality cabin, plenty of practicality and lots of tech make the Mercedes E-Class easy to travel in

-- 5Practicality, comfort and boot spaceJoint biggest boot in class and a roomy cabin offer plenty of practicality
+- 5Practicality, comfort and boot spaceWith a big boot and a roomy cabin, the E-Class offers plenty of practicality

 - 6Reliability and SafetyBuyers will be reassured by the cutting-edge safety tech and clever protection systems on offer in the Mercedes E-Class